-This document provides an introduction to a series of Issues Papers prepared for the Enhancing Human Rights Protections in the Security Sector in the Asia Pacific project.
+This document provides an introduction to a series of Issues Papers prepared for the Enhancing Human Rights Protections in the Security Sector in the Asia Pacific project (EHRP).
 The Issues Papers are intended to provide individuals and organisations that are interested in human rights and security sectors with information about the work we conducted under the project.
 Their principal purpose is to share these experiences and findings so that others will be better placed to assess, transform, refine and sharpen their own prevention strategies.

 Combined, the Issues Papers set out the project's research findings as well as describing the approach to strengthening human rights in the security sector it developed.

 More specifically, they:

-- Set out the project's major research findings on the root causes of the improper use of force; - Discuss how research on organisational, cultural and normative change can assist in addressing human rights violations in security organisations; - Explain our theory of change and the intervention that we developed as a result of this theory; - Describe the work that we did with security and law enforcement organisations and personnel in Nepal and Sri Lanka: - Reflect upon the project in terms of the challenges and possibilities for future prevention work; - Provide other stakeholders in the field, including representatives of Military and Police organisations, human rights organisations, scholars and funding bodies, with research, resources and ideas for future project development.
+- Set out the project's major research findings on the root causes of the use of torture; - Discuss how research on organisational, cultural and normative change can assist in addressing human rights violations in security organisations; - Explain our Theory of Change and the intervention that we developed as a result of this theory; - Describe the work that we did with security and law enforcement organisations and personnel in Nepal and Sri Lanka: - Reflect upon the project in terms of the challenges and possibilities for future prevention work; and - Provide other stakeholders in the field, including representatives of military and police organisations, human rights organisations, scholars and funding bodies, with research, resources and ideas for future project development.

-The Issues Papers will be released simultaneously with the staging of an international conference: Enhancing Human Rights Protections in the Security Sector in the Asia Pacific.
-The project will stimulate discussion at, and reflection after, the conference, and encourage others to share their experiences in developing prevention strategies and working on human rights issues in security sectors.
+Issues Papers one through six were originally released simultaneously with the staging of an International Conference: Enhancing Human Rights Protections in the Security Sector in the Asia Pacific.
+Their aim was to stimulate discussion at, and reflection after, the conference, and encourage others to share their experiences in developing prevention strategies and working on human rights issues in security sectors.
+The final set of Issues Papers have been written taking into account some of the responses from the conference, as well as documenting the final stages of the project.